The now iconic campaign slogan promoting Adlai Stevenson for President in 1956.

 Click image to see larger graphic.

-Unisex 100% Fine Jersey Cotton Tee
+Unisex Fine Jersey T-Shirt

 Click for Size Chart